How do I get an OSU catalog?

 It is possible for students to graduate in four years.
 However, much of this responsibility is put on the student and the time it takes to graduate will depend on course load, whether or not a student changes his/her major, and the degree program they are pursuing.
 Most students can graduate in four years if they complete an average of 15 credits per term.
 College advisors are available to help students stay on track for graduation and in many majors it is crucial that students meet with their advisor once a term.

 Many students take advantage of the internship and study abroad opportunities to further their education and employability after college.
-These opportunities along with double degree programs (education, International Degree, etc.) can add additional time to a student's completion of a degree.
+These opportunities along with double degree programs (like education) can add additional time to a student's completion of a degree.
 However, most find the experience to be well worth the time.

 Does OSU have resources for students who are undecided?